dev-protocol/initto/src/posts/deep-dive-khaos.md

 ### event.ts

-You can define and export `event` as the function, which returns the event name of your smart contract.
+You can define and export `event` as the function, which returns the event name of your smart contract on this file.
 The function returns `Promise<string | undefined>`.

 The function receives the following object as the argument.